This page outlines the current process for renewing your UK passport from Spain.

 The application process to apply via post is relatively straightforward although it will take around 4 weeks from when the documents have been received.
 There are three simple steps which are:-

-Note that you can save the application online and will be given a username and password.
+Note that you can save the application online and you will be given a username and password.
 You will also need to have a printer and debit/credit card to make payment and print the application.

 Important: If you are applying for a first child or adult passport the process is fairly similar, although you may have to attend an interview in person and provide identification and other supporting documentation.